YRF Spy Universe: War (2019)

 Major Kabir Dhaliwal, a former soldier and a skilled agent, goes rogue after a mission to catch a terrorist named Rizwan Ilyasi goes awry.
 However, his boss sends Khalid, another soldier and Kabir's student to track him down.

 War is the third installment of the shared universe, which was commissioned after the success of the previous films, and was directed by Siddharth Anand, starring Hrithik Roshan, Tiger Shroff and Vaani Kapoor in lead roles.
 It was released on 2 October 2019, coinciding with the Gandhi Jayanti.
 Proving to be similarly successful to the first entry in the series, the film emerged as a huge box office success, becoming the highest-grossing Bollywood film of 2019 and one of the highest-grossing Indian films of all time.

 Pathaan (2023)

 Pathaan, an exiled RAW agent is assigned to take down Jim, a former RAW agent-turned-leader of "Outfit X", a private terror organization that is planning to spread a deadly lab-generated virus dubbed "Raktbeej" across India.

 Pathaan is the fourth installment in the shared universe directed by Siddharth Anand, and the first spy universe film to feature a mid-credits scene.
 The film stars Shah Rukh Khan, Deepika Padukone and John Abraham in the lead roles.
-Salman Khan reprises his role as Tiger in a cameo appearance.
+Salman Khan reprises his role as Avinash "Tiger" Singh Rathore in a cameo appearance.
 It was made on a budget of ₹250 crore, and was a major commercial success, making it the highest-grossing film in the universe.